Let’s chat about abolishing ICE

 If your reaction is “hey, we should abolish ICE but can we not talk about it because it will scare away Democratic voters and we really need to win the midterm elections,” then you are the person I want to chat with.

 So stick with me for a moment here.
 Imagine in your head someone who has seen the news for the last couple of week or so.
 The child separations at the border.
 The right-wingers insisting asylum seekers are somehow lawbreakers.
 The apparently intentional destruction of documentation linking parents to children so they can be reunited.
-The growing suspicion that these children were taken to be passed out among Christian adoption agencies which would seem like a whacked-out conspiracy theory if American authorities at the border weren’t telling parents “hey, your child is going to be put up for adoption” and also if this Administration didn’t worship at the altar of InfoWars so they think grand conspiracies are the way the world works anyway.
+The growing suspicion that these children were taken to be passed out among Christian adoption agencies which would seem like a whacked-out conspiracy theory if American authorities at the border weren’t telling parents “hey, your child is going to be put up for adoption” and also if this Administration didn’t worship at the altar of InfoWars so much they think grand conspiracies are the way the world works anyway.

 Imagine that person is at least uneasy with all of this.
 Should be easy, because that’s probably like you.